shahla4539/MechaCar_Statistical_Analysis/README.md

 Module-15

 ## Linear Regression to Predict MPG
-linear regression is a statistical model that is used to predict a continuous dependent variable based on one or more independent variables fitted to the equation of a line. linear regression can be used as an extension of correlation analysis.
+linear regression is a statistical model that is used to predict a continuous dependent variable based on one or more independent variables fitted to the equation of a line.
+It can be used as an extension of correlation analysis.
 In contrast to correlation analysis, which asks whether a relationship exists between variables A and B, linear regression asks if we can predict values for variable A using a linear model and values from variable B.

 ### Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?